 User can create the molecule by drawing on the dashboard or it can be imported using its chemical name or by an input using Simplified molecular-input line-entry system (SMILES).
-The imported structure for the neutral molecule is, in most cases, already optimized.
 To obtain a file from the web, go to File, Import and Fetch by chemical name.
 To create a molecule using SMILES, go to Build, Insert, SMILES....